 Market Harborough Basin is at the end of the Market Harborough Arm.
 The entrance to the Basin is from the B6047, Leicester Road, taking the Union Wharf 'No Through Road', next to the Union Inn.
 Follow the path on foot around the Basin to the mooring pontoons on the south side of the Basin.

 Facilities are located within the Basin, opposite the moorings, and are shared with visiting boaters and the general public.
+Please be aware, these facilities are provided by and under the control of the local waterway, they do not form part of the mooring agreement.

 The moorings are by residential apartments and there are several businesses near to the site, including a restaurant and pub.
 The Basin also provides the base for a busy hire fleet.